Trentonom0r3/SoundBuddy-Studio/README.md

 # 🎧 SoundBuddy Studio 🎧

-SoundBuddy Studio is a powerful CEP extension for Adobe applications that offers advanced audio isolation, beat detection, SFX asset management, and audio matching features.
+SoundBuddy Studio is a powerful CEP extension for Premiere Pro that offers advanced audio isolation, beat detection, SFX asset management, and audio matching features.
 Whether you're a music video editor or an AMV creator, SoundBuddy Studio provides the tools you need to enhance your audio editing workflow.

 ## 🚀 Features 🚀